 Corneal Sunburn

 If the eyes are exposed to excessive amount of Ultraviolet (UV) radiation over a short period of time, “sunburn” called photokeratitis can occur on the surface of the eye (the cornea).
-This condition Sun and the Eyes may be painful and includes symptoms such as red eyes, a foreign-body sensation or gritty feeling in the eyes, blurry vision, excessive tearing and extreme sensitivity to light.
+This condition may be painful and includes symptoms such as red eyes, a foreign-body sensation or gritty feeling in the eyes, blurry vision, excessive tearing and extreme sensitivity to light.
 Photokeratitis is also called snowblindness because it occurs often when enjoying winter sports where the light is reflected from the snow.
 It is usually temporary and rarely causes permanent damage, but can take days to heal.

 Premature Aging